 Freezing And Storing Instructions

-These gluten-free latkes are best enjoyed right away.
+These gluten-free latkes are best enjoyed right away, but you can still store them for later.

 A latke is a potato pancake that’s traditional to Jewish cuisine, usually made as part of the festivities for Hanukkah.

-While I’ve made these latkes with potato and onion, there are other versions that include ingredients such as cheese and even zucchini.
+While I’ve made these latkes with potato and onion, other versions include ingredients such as cheese and even zucchini.

 While latkes and hash browns certainly seem similar, hash browns are typically made with fewer ingredients - potatoes and onion.
 Latkes, on the other hand, include a batter-like mixture that can be likened to pancakes or fritters.